 When the body is not able to use insulin properly, this is a metabolic disorder known as type 2 diabetes.
-Insulin is a hormone which regulates the metabolism of carb foods that the body uses to make energy.
+Insulin is a hormone that regulates the metabolism of carb foods that the body uses to make energy.

 Type 2 diabetes is actually the most common form of diabetes; it accounts for 90 -95 % of all cases.
 Currently, type 2 diabetes is in epidemic proportions in America, as a result of sedentary lifestyle and obesity.

 Treating diabetes efficiently depends on the regular monitoring of the blood glucose to keep these levels in their target range.
-In case you cannot achieve that with regular exercise and healthy diet you will need medications prescribed by your doctor.
+In case you cannot achieve that with regular exercise and a healthy diet you will need medications prescribed by your doctor.

 Berberine is actually a compound in plants like tree turmeric, barberry, Chinese goldthread, Oregon grape, yellowroot, and goldenseal.
-In fact, it is said that the ancient Chinese discovered the berberine and its medicinal values 5000 years ago.
+In fact, it is said that the ancient Chinese discovered berberine and its medicinal values 5000 years ago.

-According to 2008 study berberine can lower blood lipid levels and blood sugar.
-One interesting finding is that taking 500 mg of berberine from 2 to 3 times on a daily basis for few months is as efficient as metformin in controlling the blood glucose levels in people with type 2 diabetes.
+According to a 2008 study berberine can lower blood lipid levels and blood sugar.
+One interesting finding is that taking 500 mg of berberine 2 to 3 times on a daily basis for a few months is as efficient as metformin in controlling the blood glucose levels in people with type 2 diabetes.